kaaproject/kaa-rfcs/0001-kaa-protocol/README.md

 shortname: 1/KP
 status: draft
 editor: Alexey Shmalko <ashmalko@cybervisiontech.com>
-contributors: Alexey Gamov <agamov@cybervisiontech.com>
+contributors: Alexey Gamov <agamov@cybervisiontech.com>, Andrew Kokhanovskyi <akokhanovskyi@cybervisiontech.com>
 ---

 ## Introduction
 The document describes the general requirements, principles, design and guidelines for the **Kaa Protocol** (KP) version 1.
 KP is a standard protocol designed for connecting clients and endpoints (colloquially - devices) to a Kaa server.

+## Language

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

 ## Requirements and constraints
 - KP must support asynchronous messaging.
-- Clients must be able to connect to Kaa server without using an SDK and with minimum custom implementation.
+- Clients must be able to connect to a server without using an SDK and with minimum custom implementation.
 - Encrypted and unencrypted channels must be supported.
 - KP must be able to work over MQTT v3.1 and later.
 - KP should be able to work over CoAP.